X-Plane/xptools/src/WEDDocs/index.markdown

 ### Exporting the Scenery ###

 When you have finished customizing the airport, open the File menu and select **Validate**.
 This command will check the WED file for errors based on the current export target.
 You can change the export target by selecting **Target X-Plane Version** from under the File menu.
-The Scenery Gateway validation target is a much more stringent validation process.
-This is intended to make sure the scenery is useable with low end or older computers, and to ensure no 3rd party add on libraries are required.
+The Scenery Gateway validation target is a much more stringent validation process and may cause a great number of error messages to bring the scenery up to these standards.
+If this is unintended, rather select a particular X-Plane version as the export target.
 Remember that selecting an older version will disable newer features, such as ground traffic which does not exist in versions prior to X-Plane 11.00.

-If there any scenery errors when you validate or export your scenery, WED will show you a window of all issues, which can range from warnings to major errors that prevent an export.
+If there any scenery errors when you validate or export your scenery, WED will show you a window of all issues, which can range from warnings (which do not stop export) to errors that prevent an export to scenery.
 Clicking on one of the lines in this pop up box will allow you to go directly to that issue, or you may select multiple issues at once to fix them all in one action.
 A "validation_report.txt" file will also be placed in the scenery folder.
 Use either of these resources to correct the errors before completing the export.

 If no errors are present, select **Export Scenery Pack** from the File menu.
 If orthophotos were used, the .dsf and .pol file will be automatically created and placed in the scenery folder.
 The new scenery will be visible the next time you load the area in X-Plane.